ehrpg/lastdescent/docs/races.md

 Just like the humans on earth, they come from a wide variety of backgrounds, cultures and professions.

+## Martians

+Martians that leave their home world of the FMR are far and few in between.
+Most of the Martians found scattered in the solar system, are either there because of Mars related business, or criminals that had their Martian citizenship revoked.

+- Perk: Dangers of Space
+- Flaw: Low Gravity Physique

 ## Space Born

 Many are born and live in the weightlessness of space.
 These are generally